Layer7-Community/graphman-client/README.md

 - specify `--options.policyCodeFormat <format>` to choose one of the supported policy code formats (`xml|json|yaml|code`) for export
 - specify `--options.keyFormat <format>` to choose one of the supported key formats (`p12|pem`) for export
 - use `--options.includePolicyRevisions` flag to include policy revisions along with the **policies** and **services** for export
+- use `--options.includeMultipartFields` flag to include multipart fields (filePartName) so that server module file will be fully exported
 - NOTE: Above options are applicable to the **export** operation irrespective of the query being used.

 ### all:summary